kmsec137/zorya-volos/README.md

 - Can analyse the concolic handling of the jump tables, a specific type of switch tables that replace binary search by more efficient jumping mechanism for close number labels (see ```jump_table.json```),
 - Can generate a file witht the cross-reference addresses leading to all the panic functions that are in the target binary (see ```xref_addresses.txt```),
 - Is able to translate the executable part of libc.so and ld-linux-x86-64.so as P-Code after its dynamic loading.
+- Supports multi-threaded binaries with automatic thread state dumping and restoration, including register states and TLS bases (FS/GS) for all OS threads (see [Multi-threading.md](doc/Multi-threading.md), work in progress),
 - Precomputes reverse panic reachability from panic callsites using a CFG reverse BFS (with interprocedural callers), then answers O(1) reachability queries during execution (see ```panic_reachable.txt```),
 - Reports tainted coverage and fixpoint completion statistics (iteration counts, elapsed time, totals) and exports machine-readable metrics (see ```panic_coverage.json```),
 - Produces an unreachable summary grouped by categories and function names to help review what remains outside the panic-reaching subgraph (see ```unreachable_summary.txt``` / ```.json```),